zm1th/roolz/README.md

 As with any project, you know you probably won't finish everything in time, but you really want to wow Nate with what you do finish.

+Start out by forking the roolz repository to your own github account.
+Remember to commit often as you work through the requirements.
+Don't be afraid to ask for clarification when project specifications are incomplete.

 ## Gem Purpose

 The Roolz gem is supposed to be able to build up a deeply-nested ruleset, then run the rules on an arbitrary data set.